 The cost of exiting or cancelling an energy contract differs depending on the supplier, with some costing as low as £10 and others costing upwards of £100 - so be sure to check this before switching.

 This tariff means your energy price will be capped at a certain point and will not exceed the agreed amount.
 The price you pay can go down as well as up, but never beyond the pre-agreed limit.

-These tariffs might be for you if you like a certain level of stability and will know what the maximum amount you could be billed, but the downside is you probably will not be getting the cheapest energy price on a capped tariff and you will also more than likely have to pay a cancellation fee to switch early.
+These tariffs might be for you if you like a certain level of stability and to know the maximum amount you could be billed, but the downside is that you probably will not be getting the cheapest energy price on a capped tariff and you will also more than likely have to pay a cancellation fee to switch early.

 Dual fuel tariff